Hip and glute pain that

 goes deeper than you can reach.

-Somewhere you can't stretch or foam roll your way into.
+It's deep, in the joint or the glute, somewhere you can't stretch or foam roll your way into.
+Sitting makes it worse.
+Walking doesn't fix it.

 So is the source.

-Hip and glute pain doesn't just hurt — it changes your gait, your stance, your ability to sit comfortably.
+Hip and glute pain changes your gait, your stance, and your ability to sit comfortably.
+You stopped certain exercises without deciding to.

-every layer of hip and glute pain.
+Two methods targeting every layer of hip and glute pain.

 Reduces inflammation and resets the hip's pain signaling